 Remember that Cuba is an island surrounded by water and ‘driving’ in that water from Florida, let alone Key West isn’t exactly what any average person would want (No, seriously you can’t drive on water).

-But did you know that there were actually a group of people who ‘drove’ from Florida to Cuba?
+But did you know that there were actually a group of people who ‘drove’ from Cuba to Florida?
 Yes, these ingenious people built a ‘Floating Truck’ to cross the strait and please don’t laugh before you know the truth – they were actually successful in doing so.
 So if anybody wants to ‘drive’ the waters, please seek relevant advice from them.

 If you are adventurous enough, you might even want to hire a water car and ‘drive’ your way into Cuban lands – if the Cuban government overlooks your enthusiasm and effort that is.